-Purpose: Raise your FTP Power (click here for an explanation of what FTP is).
+Purpose: Aerobic adaptation, muscular endurance, increased FTP (click here for an explanation of what FTP is).

 These workouts are examples of actual sets we do with our training programs under the watchful supervision of a coach.
 Please check with your doctor to verify that you are physically fit before you attempting any sort of exercise program of your own.